-NEWARK, N.J. — The Latest on the bribery trial of U.S. Sen. Bob Menendez and wealthy donor (all times local):
+NEWARK, N.J. — The Latest on the Department of Justice’s announcement that it won’t retry New Jersey Sen. Bob Menendez on corruption charges (all times local):

 Sen. Bob Menendez says the Department of Justice came to the “appropriate conclusion” by deciding not to retry him on corruption charges.

 Federal prosecutors said Wednesday they would not retry Menendez and longtime friend Salomon Melgen, after a trial last fall ended in a hung jury.

 The decision comes after a judge last week threw out seven of the charges.